nithyaramakrishnan/data-shield/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-With {{site.data.keyword.datashield_full}}, powered by Fortanix®, you can protect the data in your container workloads that run on {{site.data.keyword.cloud_notm}} while your data is in use.
+With {{site.data.keyword.datashield_full}}, powered by Fortanix®, you can protect the data in your container workloads that run on {{site.data.keyword.containershort_notm}} while your data is in use.
 {: shortdesc}

 When it comes to protecting your data, encryption is one of the most popular and effective ways.
 But, the data must be encrypted at each step of its lifecycle for it to really be secure.
 The three phases of the data lifecycle include data at rest, data in motion, and data in use.
 Data at rest and in motion are commonly used to protect data when it is stored and when it is transported.